isabella232/training-workshop/instructions/part-2-lesson-3.md

 ## Create and deploy release
 Using what you've already learned
 - Create a new release and deploy to `Development`
+- After deployment is complete, click on the `Task Log` tab
+- Scroll to the bottom and look for `Structured variable replacement succeeded...`
+- This serves as confirmation that the configuration file was found and modified

 ## Verify change to web site
 - Browse to your `Development` web site: [student-app-url-dev]